 Here are 4 Types of Unallowable Public Relations to Avoid

-- -Costs of advertising and public relations designed solely to promote the organization, institution or governmental unit are unallowable.
+- Costs of advertising and public relations designed solely to promote the organization, institution, or governmental unit instead of the federal project are unallowable.

 2) What Happens In Vegas, Stays In Vegas?

-Costs of meetings, conventions, convocations, or other events related to other activities of the organizations, institution or governmental unit instead of the Federal Project are unallowable, including:
+Costs of meetings, conventions, convocations, or other events related to other activities of the organization are unallowable, including:

 3) No More Foam Fingers

-If you are purchasing these types of items for your Federal Award, make sure you have a rock solid documentation of how these costs are considered necessary as part of the outreach effort for the Federal award or specifically required by the Federal Award.
+If you are purchasing these types of items for your Federal award, make sure you have rock-solid documentation of how these costs are considered necessary as part of the Federal award’s outreach effort or specifically required by the Federal award.